 Potala Palace - the poignantly empty winter home of the Dalai Lama, is the dominant landmark of Lhasa.
 Towering 117 metres above the city, it’s a masterpiece in design; 13 stories high, containing thousands of rooms.
 It was the heart of Tibet, its (exiled) government and people.
 The palace is a UNESCO World Heritage Site containing an incredible 10,000 shrines and 200,000 statues.
 Perched on the side of Marco Ri - the main buildings are the White Palace, the living quarters of the Dalai Lama; the Red Palace, which is purely for Buddhist prayer and the Tomb of the 13th Dalai Lama, with its giant stupa containing one ton of gold and jewels!

 Jokhang is the holiest Temple in Tibet; located in the Barkhor district, it houses a solid gold shrine of the enlightened Buddha.
 The temple is not the most attractive sight but it is certainly the most fascinating.
-A continuous flow of pilgrims, travel around the complex in an anti clockwise direction, prostrating themselves with varying degrees of exertion and frequency, and spinning hand-held prayer wheels.
-The temple is a veritable hive of activity and a wonderful place to witness the practises of Buddhism.
+A continuous flow of pilgrims travel around the complex in an anti clockwise direction, prostrating themselves with varying degrees of exertion and frequency, and spinning hand-held prayer wheels.
+The temple is a veritable hive of activity and a wonderful place to witness the practices of Buddhism.
 From the flat roof of the temple there are fabulous views of the city.